distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **The "client" software** allows the "end user" to access their data stored on their cloud storage platform.

-The "client" is proposed to be implemented on multiple platforms: on desktop as a program with a GUI, on the web as a web application, and on mobile as an app.
+The "client" is proposed to be implemented on multiple platforms: on desktop as a program with a GUI, on the web as a web application with a server, and on mobile as an app.

 The following is an overview of a client's functionalities: